cys3c/sniffer/README.md

 # Sniffer (Packet Trace Parser)

+# Overview
+Sniffer is a C program that parses and interprets captured Ethernet traffic containing IP datagrams (UDP/TCP), and stores the captured payloads, email messages and HTTP cookies sent into files.

 ## General
-Supply any pcap file, produced by tcpdump, that contains a packet trace for the program to use as input: ./parser [pcap_file]
+Supply any pcap file, produced by tcpdump, that contains a packet trace for the program to use as input: ./selected_parser [pcap_file]

 ## Packet parser
 Parses each packet in the file provided on standard input and displays basic header information on standard output: